Crystal meth laced with fentanyl circulating in Outaouais, health centre says | CBC News

 "People are looking for fentanyl, even though they're playing with their life," said Louise Beaudoin, nursing manager at Ottawa Inner City Health.

-Beaudoin said drug testing centres really do help by giving users information about the substance they plan to inhale or inject.
-Many, Beaudoin said, choose to adjust their dose based on what the testing reveals.
+Many users, Beaudoin said, choose to adjust their dose based on what drug testing reveals.

-"They will say, 'Hey, this colour is extremely strong, watch out.
-Cut your dose in half or even less.'
-They protect each other and they want to know what's out there," Beaudoin said.
+"They will say 'Hey, this colour is extremely strong, watch out.
+Cut your dose in half or even less,'" Beaudoin said.

 The health unit said an increasingly toxic and unpredictable supply of unregulated drugs has worsened the situation.